Biography martial

 Sylvain-Kûban Guintard has practised martial arts since 1975, and 12 of those while living in Japan as a permanent resident (1989 to 2001).
 He began when he was young, studying the kung-fu of Long-chuan, Tang-lang, Pagua, with asian masters Hoang-Nam, Willy Pham Loï, & Yuen Man Chen.
 At 20 years old, he became the student of Michel Coquet, a teacher of the Japanese sword from the Tenshin Shoden Katori Shinto Ryu and studied with him for 2 years.

-Sylvain-Kûban' mentor: Michel Coquet during g=his retreat inside Arunachala cave in India
+Sylvain's mentor Michel Coquet during his retreat inside Arunachala grotto in India

 He began to go to Japan to study Taijutsu under the guidance of Masaaki Hatsumi.
 Sylvain was the Bujinkan taijutsu/ninjutsu pionner in France.
 He helped a lot the diffusion & creation of Bujinkan organisation in Italy, Deutchland, Portugal & many others european countries...